transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {: codeblock}

-The `Gateway` class is used to construct a gateway that you will used to submit your transaction.
+The `Gateway` class is used to construct a gateway that you will use to submit your transaction.

 ```javascript
 const gateway = new Gateway()
 ```
 {:codeblock}

-The `FileSystemWallet` class is used to load the wallet you created in the previous step. **Edit** the line below if you changed the location of the wallet on your filesystem.
+The `FileSystemWallet` class is used to load the wallet you created in the previous step. **Edit** the following line if you changed the location of the wallet on your file system.

 ```javascript
 const wallet = new FileSystemWallet('../identity/user/isabella/wallet');
 ```
 {:codeblock}

-After importing your wallet, use the following code to pass your connection profile and wallet to the new gateway.
+After you import your wallet, use the following code to pass your connection profile and wallet to the new gateway.
 You need to make the following **Edits** to the code so it resembles the code snippet below.
 The lines that print logs have been removed for brevity.
 - Update the `userName` to match the value that you selected for your `identityLabel` in `enrollUser.js`.
 - Update the discovery options to take advantage of service discovery on your network.
 Set `discovery: { enabled: true, asLocalhost: false, strategy: DefaultQueryHandlerStrategies.MSPID_SCOPE_ROUND_ROBIN }`.
 - Update the section importing your connection profile.
 The console connection profile is in JSON format rather than a YAML file used by the sample.